This post may contain affiliate links. Please see my disclosure policy for details.

 But, you do need to remember to pick up a code from the staff at the reception before you leave to make sure your parking is free of charge.

 Once you get to the machine in the car park, follow the instructions.
-Find your licence plate on the list, insert your code and you’re free to go.
+Find your license plate on the list, insert your code and you’re free to go.
 You may get a hefty parking charge if you forget to do this.